Pingying-Chen/member_churn/README.md

 # Massage Business Member Churn Analysis

-*This project is a member churn analysis for a small business client.
-As requested, the datasets provided will not be shared.*
+*This project is a member churn analysis for a small business client.*

+*As requested, the datasets provided will not be shared.*

-## Provided Dataset Description
+## 1. Provided Dataset Description
 - **Member:** Partial member records with multiple demographics and membership-related data.
 - **Sales:** Transaction details for massage items with member ID.
 - **Deposits:** Transaction details for gift card items with member ID.